chiawenl/UD_chunker_autocorrelation/readme.md

 ./label-all.sh \
 ```

 Runs the chunk labeller on all the treebanks in `ud-subset-v2.9` and saves the labelled data in `ud-labelled-v2.9`.
 It's set to run so that the stats are saved in `chunk-stats.csv` and the lengths of each chunk in each treebank is saved in `lengths`.
-I've saved that for future analysis.